marcelmaatkamp/docker-rabbitmq-amqps-mqtts/README.md

 # RabbitMQ with AMQPS and MQTTS with LetsEncrypt

-# Introduction

-RabbitMQ with AMQPS and MQTTS with automatic renewal of certificates from LetsEncrypt in Docker.
-Edit Add topics
+Docker container with RabbitMQ with AMQPS and MQTTS enabled with automatic renewal of ssl certificates from LetsEncrypt.
+The only thing needed is a hostname for your server.
+This example uses mycoolserver.dyndns.com but it could be any hostname.

 # Start